Orange Collective

 • Coding-agent ecosystem partnerships — does Cursor, Claude Code, or Codex make Promptless the default docs hand-off?

 • Customer evidence on the LLM-recommendation channel — measurable lift in ChatGPT or Cursor product recommendations after Promptless deploys.
+The crawl-to-referral data says agents read everything; attribution tooling for what they recommend is still missing.

 References